ocaml/ocaml.org/data/tutorials/getting-started/gs_07_operators.md

 Tips:
   * Don't define wide scope operators.
 Restrict their scope to module or function.
   * Don't use many of them.
-  * Before defining a custom binary operator, check if the symbol is not already used.
+  * Before defining a custom binary operator, check that the symbol is not already used.
 This can be done in two ways:
     - By surrounding the candidate symbol with parentheses in UTop and see if it responds with a type or with an `Unbound value` error
     - Use [Sherlocode](https://sherlocode.com/) to check if it is already used in some OCaml project
   * Avoid shadowing existing operators.

 ## Operator Associativity and Precedence

 Let's illustrate operator associativity with an example.
-Consider the following function.
-It concatenates its string arguments, surrounded by `|` characters and separated by a `_` character.
+The following function concatenates its string arguments, surrounded by `|` characters and separated by a `_` character.
 ```ocaml
 # let par s1 s2 = "|" ^ s1 ^ "_" ^ s2 ^ "|";;
 val par : string -> string -> string = <fun>